Employment and Accommodation Under the Americans with Disabilities Act

 - Whether the employee will be unable to fulfill the essential duties associated with the position even with accommodation.
 This consideration will involve careful review of the essential functions associated with the job description and the factors that may prevent the employee from fulfilling those responsibilities;

-If feasible, the ADA Coordinator will explore the possibility of placement in another position or Department within the University.
-The appropriate Human Resource Coordinator (if the employee is a civil service employee) and/or the Office of Employee Relations can assist in the effort to locate alternate employment opportunities at NIU.
+If feasible, the ADA Coordinator will explore the possibility of placement in another position or department within the university.
+The appropriate Human Resource Coordinator (if the employee is a civil service employee) and/or Employee and Labor Relations can assist in the effort to locate alternate employment opportunities at NIU.
 An attempt to locate a comparable position with a similar level of responsibilities and pay range will be sought.
 However, positions with less responsibilities or a change in pay and/or status may also need to be considered.

 The employee may appeal the decision as follows.